goadesign/goa/REQ_DESIGN.md

 ### gRPC: Using Protobuf Files

 So far we have seen how to describe gRPC services using the goa DSL.
-The `goagen` tool uses that information to generate a protobuf file and then invokes the `protoc` compiler to generate the corresponding code:
+The `goa` tool uses that information to generate a protobuf file and then invokes the `protoc` compiler to generate the corresponding code:

 ```
-goa DSL --goagen--> api.proto --protoc--> *.go
+goa DSL --goa--> api.proto --protoc--> *.go
 ```

 Often times there may already exist a protobuf definition file for a gRPC